 Sparks: Who has been your inspiration or have you had a mentor who has influenced your career?

-Sparks: What, to your mind, are the biggest challenges facing the industry at this time?
+Sparks: What to your mind is one of the biggest challenges facing the industry at this time?

 Sparks: What do you enjoy most about your job?